ganeshmittal223/Army-Survellience/README.md

-# Army-Survellience
+# Army Surveillance System

-The project aims at providing security survillence near unauthorized regions.
-To protect unwanted people to enter the region.
-The system detects any unauthorised person and displays unknown and recognise the authorised persons only.
+## Overview

+The Army Surveillance System is a comprehensive security solution designed to monitor and protect unauthorized regions.
+Its primary objectives are to prevent unauthorized access to a restricted area, detect and identify unauthorized individuals, and maintain a log of authorized personnel for seamless entry.

+## Features

+- **Unauthorized Person Detection:** The system employs advanced surveillance technology to identify unauthorized individuals attempting to enter the protected area.

+- **Authorized Person Recognition:** Authorized individuals are recognized and granted access while unauthorized persons trigger alerts.

+- **Logging System:** The system maintains a secure log of authorized personnel for access control and auditing purposes.